 Most importantly as mentioned earlier, we need to make sure we’re not tiring them out in one go.
-Take some brakes every now and then, and play with them and praise them after every successful try or encourage them if they tried and failed.
+Take some breaks every now and then, and play with them and praise them after every successful try or encourage them if they tried and failed.

 To start your training session you might as well choose the most simple task, to begin with.
 That will not exhaust you or your pet both mentally and physically.
 Teaching your pet to take the command ‘’sit’’ can be the easiest of all, but remember nothing can be done without patience, so make sure you have lots of it while your teaching.

-To teach your pet take your command and sit, first call your pets by their name and ask them to look at you to create eye contact.
+To teach your pet to take your command and sit, first call your pets by their name and ask them to look at you to create eye contact.
 Then hold the treat on your palm and close your palm, take your hand close to your pet’s nose and make them follow your hand with the treat.
 When you’re sure that your pet is following your words and hand.

-Lift your hand slowly while it’s near your pet’s nose so that they list their head up and lower their bottom until it reaches the ground and they are in sitting position, and then say the word ‘sit’.
-Emphasis on the word and take your hand away to observe if their sitting or not and treat them if it’s a success, repeat the process until they can do that without treats.
+Lift your hand slowly while it’s near your pet’s nose so that they list their head up and lower their bottom until it reaches the ground and they are in a sitting position, and then say the word ‘sit’.
+Emphasis on the word and take your hand away to observe if they’re sitting or not and treat them if it’s a success, repeat the process until they can do that without treats.

-This the most second easy task reported by trainers.
+This is the most second easy task reported by trainers.
 To start with show your pet the treat on your hand keep your palm open and move back a few steps and say the command ‘’come’’.
 Make sure while you are calling him your voice is happy and enthusiastic to motivate them.